-No matter the weather, it is 72 degrees in Newark’s 32,000 square foot Indoor Silliman Water Park.
-With a combination of large slides, a lazy river, basketball hoops, open lap pool and a children’s activity pool with spraying play structure kids of all ages will have a blast and parents can relax poolside or join in the fun.
-Obviously, don’t walk away from your toddler, but my grade schoolers were quite content to roam freely.
+No matter the weather, it is 72 degrees in Newark’s 32,000-square-foot Silliman Activity and Family Aquatic Center.
+With a combination of large slides, a lazy river, basketball hoops, an open lap pool, and a children’s activity pool with a spraying play structure, kids of all ages will have a blast at this indoor water park.
+And, since it’s a city-run facility, the cost of admission is affordable at $12 per person over age 3.

 We drove about 30 minutes south of Oakland to arrive at the aquatic center in Newark.
 Public recreation swim was open at 12:30 so we got in line about 15 minutes before then.
 Though we still waited about 30 minutes in line, we got into the facility with the first crush.
 It was about as crowded as one would be able to tolerate so, in that sense, I’m glad they limit capacity.